hyperledger-labs/cc-tools-doc/docs/Transactions.md

 ## Transaction definition

-A construção e definição de uma transação customizada se faz com a criação de um arquivo dentro da pasta **chaincode/txdefs**
+A custom transaction construction is done by creating a file inside the **chaincode/txdefs** folder

-Um asset possui os seguintes campos:
+An asset has the following fields:

-- `Tag`: campo string para definir o nome da transação referenciado internamente pelo código e pela Rest Api.
-Não pode ter espaços ou caracteres especiais.
-Caso tenha o mesmo nome de alguma transação pré-definida (**createAsset**, **updateAsset**, **deleteAsset**, **readAsset**, **readAssetHistory** ou **search**), essa transação será substituída pela presente no diretóro **txdefs**.
+- `Tag`: string field to define the transaction name internally referenced by the code and by the Rest Api endpoints.
+It cannot have spaces or special characters.
+If it has the same name as a predefined transaction (**createAsset**, **updateAsset**, **deleteAsset**, **readAsset**, **readAssetHistory** or **search**), this transaction will be replaced by the one in the **txdefs** directory.
-- `Label`: campo string para definir o rótulo para ser utilizado nas aplicações externas.
-Texto livre.
+- `Label`: string field to define the label to be used by external applications.
+Free text.
-- `Description`: campo string de descrição do asset para ser utilizado nas aplicações externas.
-Texto livre.
+- `Description`: asset description string field to be used by external applications.
+Free text.
-- `Method`: tipo de método da Rest Api.
-Pode ser **POST**, **GET**.
+- `Method`: Rest API method type.
+It can be **POST**, **GET**, **PUT** or **DELETE**.
-- `Callers`: utilizado para definir quais as organizações podem chamar essa transação.
+- `Callers`: used to define which organizations can call this transaction.
-- `Args`: argumentos.
-Possui campos proprios.
+- `Args`: arguments.
+It has its own fields.
-- `Routine`: codigo-fonte da transação.
+- `Routine`: transaction source code.

 ## Transaction argument definition

-Uma transação possui um conjunto de arguments de entrada customizáveis.
+A transaction has a set of customizable input arguments.

-Um argumento possui os seguintes campos:
+An argument has the following fields:

-- `Tag`: campo string para definir o nome do argumento referenciado internamente pelo código e pela Rest Api.
-Não pode ter espaços ou caracteres especiais.
+- `Tag`: string field to define the argument name internally referenced by the code and by the Rest Api endpoints.
+It cannot have spaces or special characters.
-- `Label`: campo string para definir o rótulo para ser utilizado nas aplicações externas.
-Texto livre.
+- `Label`: string field to define the label to be used by external applications.
+Free text.
-- `Description`: campo string de descrição do asset para ser utilizado nas aplicações externas.
-Texto livre.
+- `Description`: asset description string field to be used by external applications.
+Free text.
-- `Required`: identifica se o argumento é obrigatório.
-Campo booleano.
+- `Required`: identifies if the argument is required.
+Boolean field.
-- `DataType`: tipo da propriedade.
-CC-Tools possui os seguintes tipos padrão: **string, number, datetime e boolean**.
+- `DataType`: property type.
+CC-Tools has the following default types: **string, number, datetime and boolean**.

 ## Transaction examples

-O repositório **cc-tools-demo** traz a seguinte configuração de transações customizadas:
+**cc-tools-demo** repository has the following custom transaction configuration:

     chaincode/
         txdefs/                             # transations folder